Monkey Raptor and Port Raptor are blogs made by MonkeyRaptor ⬅️ Notice how peculiar this lad is.

 This derailment is intended by the Guardians of the Forbidden Meal.

 The honourable guardians consist of a confused Jean-Claude, an imam, and a rabbi.
 Together they guard the sacred table against gastronomic blasphemy, mistranslation, and any mention of sausage rolls.
 "Halt!", one of them probably would say.
 Assuming they all speak English.
-Oh alright, "Waqfa la'atzor arrêt!" — that's plenty.
+Oh right right, "Waqfa la'atzor arrêt!" — that's plenty.

 Off Topic